theimowski/master-thesis/docs/section-research.md

 * another function which would be invoked if the cookie was present, but decryption of the cookie value failed
 * finally the `f_success` WebPart that was applied when request came with valid authentication cookie

+In line 10, `redirectWithReturnPath` was applied in case of missing cookie.
+This meant that when someone tried to get to a resource without being authenticated, he would be redirected to the login page.
+Line 11, on the other hand, was used when the cookie could not be decrypted with secrete server key.
+That could potentially mean a malicious request, that is why 400 Bad Request status code was chosen as a response.
 One of the actions that required being logged on to the Music Store was checking out the cart with albums.
 To apply `loggedOn` validation on a WebPart (`checkout` in this case), those two could be composed like following: